René Girard: Fundamental anthropology

 Since the mimetic rivalry that develops from the struggle for the possession of the objects is contagious, it leads to the threat of violence.
 Girard himself says, "If there is a normal order in societies, it must be the fruit of an anterior crisis."
 Turning his interest towards the anthropological domain, Girard began to study anthropological literature and proposed his second great hypothesis: the scapegoat mechanism, which is at the origin of archaic religion and which he sets forth in his second book Violence and the Sacred (1972), a work on fundamental anthropology.

 If two individuals desire the same thing, there will soon be a third, then a fourth.
 This process quickly snowballs.
 Since from the beginning desire is aroused by the other (and not by the object) the object is soon forgotten and the mimetic conflict transforms into a general antagonism.
 At this stage of the crisis the antagonists will no longer imitate each other's desires for an object, but each other's antagonism.
 They wanted to share the same object, but now they want to destroy the same enemy.

 So, a paroxysm of violence will then focus on an arbitrary victim and a unanimous antipathy would, mimetically, grow against him.
-The brutal elimination of the victim will reduce the appetite for violence that possessed everyone a moment before, and leaves the group, suddenly appeased and calm.
+The brutal elimination of the victim will reduce the appetite for violence that possessed everyone a moment before, and leave the group, suddenly appeased and calm.
 The victim lies before the group, appearing simultaneously as the origin of the crisis and as the one responsible for this miracle of renewed peace.

 He becomes sacred, that is to say the bearer of the prodigious power of defusing the crisis and bringing peace back.

 Girard believes this to be the genesis of archaic religion, that is, ritual sacrifice as the repetition of the original event, of myth as an account of this event, of the taboos that forbid access to all the objects at the origin of the rivalries that degenerated into this absolutely traumatizing crisis.
-This religious elaboration takes place gradually over the course of the repetition of the mimetic crises whose resolution brings only a temporary peace.
+This religious elaboration takes place gradually over the course of the repetition of the mimetic crises whose resolution brings only temporary peace.

 The elaboration of the rites and of the taboos constitutes a kind of "empirical" knowledge about violence.